 Peter F. Stoll

-Summer festival performances have included the Toronto Music Garden, Banff Centre for the Arts, the Ottawa Valley Festival, the Niagara International Chamber Music Festival, the Ottawa and Vancouver Chamber Music Festivals, and as a Mentor with the Boris Brott Music Festival's National Academy Orchestra.
+Summer festival performances have included a tour with the Swiss Piano Trio, the Ottawa and Vancouver Chamber Music Festivals, the Festival of the Sound, Manitoba's Clear Lake Festival, the Niagara International Chamber Music Festival, the Banff Centre for the Arts, the Ottawa Valley Festival, the Toronto Summer Music Festival and the Music Garden, and as a Mentor with the Boris Brott Music Festival's National Academy Orchestra for many years.

 Peter teaches clarinet, chamber music, performance studies and The Business of Music at the Faculty of Music, University of Toronto.
 He is also a member of the Royal Conservatory of Music's National College of Examiners, and is much sought after as an adjudicator at music festivals across the country.
-In 2014 Peter served as the chief compiler of the new Clarinet Syllabus for RCM Examinations, and he has been the Winds Specialist in the Academic Office for the past few years.
+In 2014 Peter served as the chief compiler of the new Clarinet Syllabus for RCM Examinations.
+He continues to serve as the Winds Area Specialist for RCME.

-Other recent performance highlights have included concerts with the Gryphon Trio, pre-eminent Canadian percussionist Beverley Johnston, accordion virtuoso Joseph Macerollo, solo and chamber music for visits by world-renowned composers Kryzstof Penderecki, Chen Yi and Anders Hillborg, as well as serving as Artist-In-Residence for the Silverthorn Symphonic Winds.
-Peter is an endorsing Artist for D’Addario Woodwinds.
+Other performance highlights have included concerts with the Gryphon Trio, pre-eminent Canadian percussionist Beverley Johnston, accordion virtuoso Joseph Macerollo, solo and chamber music for visits by world-renowned composers Kryzstof Penderecki, Chen Yi and Anders Hillborg, as well as serving as Artist-In-Residence for the Silverthorn Symphonic Winds.
+Peter recently performed the Canadian premiere of noted American wind ensemble composer Brian Balmages' concerto “Escapades” with the composer conducting.
+Peter is an endorsing artist for D’Addario Woodwinds Canada.